 Who Is Responsible for a Truck Accident?

 Fault is a complex issue in most truck accident claims.
-A thorough investigation must identify all of the liable parties.
+Thorough investigation is essential for identifying all of the liable parties.

 An experienced truck accident lawyer can help resolve some of these common questions about legal responsibility in a big rig crash and pursue compensation on your behalf: